OpenBehavior/Operant-Box-Roof-Hole-Cover-for-Fiber-Optic-Tethers/README.md

 Original posting: https://www.thingiverse.com/thing:5696945

-This design was validated by Kevin Chávez-López on 05/23 on behalf of the OpenBehavior project
+This design was validated by Kevin Chávez-López on 05/23 on behalf of the OpenBehavior project.